abdusabri/eslint-plugin-func-params-args/README.md

 - Please follow [this guide for your commit messages](https://chris.beams.io/posts/git-commit/).
 Though the recommended length of the subject line is 50, it is fine to go up to 72 if you need to

 - For documentation improvements or fixing typos, feel free to open a PR without an existing issue.
 Otherwise, please follow the development guidelines outlined below

+#### Documentation notes

+- You may sometimes find open issues related to documentation.
+Such issues will have `documentation` label

+- For minor documentation updates or fixing typos, it is usually fine to do so directly on GitHub website.
+For large documentation updates, it is recommended to clone the repo and ensure that the project dependencies are installed (by running `npm install` or `yarn`).
+This is because [Prettier](https://prettier.io/) is used to ensure consistent style/formatting in the docs (all `.md` files), and having the dependencies installed will automatically fix style/formatting issues upon committing

 ### Development guidelines